ardalanamini/xcoins-code-review/README.md

   - `devDependencies` being wrongly included in `dependencies`:
     > This will result to unnecessary packages being installed in the production server.
     > This can increase production project size (e.g. Docker image).
+  - `main` property pointing to a non-existing file.
 - Issues in the `src` directory:
   - Unused imports. (e.g. unused `lodash` import in the `src/scripts/seed.ts`)